 French Country Cooking

-French Country Cooking jumps right into to the recipes submitted from across France and overseas territories.
-The resulting compilation is a variety of dishes representing the diversity of French regional cuisine, from simple comfort food to the more complex and extravagant products meant to impress.
-The book was originally published in 2011 in France by Le Cherche Midi Editeur.
-It was translated by Jeannette Seaver in 2012.
+The resulting compilation is a variety of dishes representing the diversity of French regional cuisine, from simple comfort food to the more complex and extravagant meals meant to impress.

 There are no specific chapters, but the recipes are organized based on departments in alphabetical order.
 Each department includes 1-5 recipes.
+The contents page has a full listing of the recipes for easy reference.

-The contents page at the beginning of the book has a full listing of the recipes for easy searching.
 The name of the dish is provided in English and French.
 Every recipe has a headnote with background information on the French department it comes from, a note from the deputy of that department, and tips for the dish.
-Measurements are provided in US Customary.
-Most of the recipes include a full page photograph of the finished product.

 Gougères (French Cheese Puffs)

-They can be served warm or cool.
-I personally preferred warm from the oven.
-The cheese puffs are best the day they are prepared.
 You can mix and match different types of grated cheese, but the most traditional are Gruyère, Comté, or Emmental.
+I went with Gruyère.

 Other Dishes